12VHPWR: Nvidia RTX 4090

 Some buyers of the Nvidia RTX 4090, the first GPU to use the new connector, reported that the connectors of their RTX 4090 were melting, which sparked several theories to explain it.
 After investigation, several sources reported that the main cause was the 12VHPWR connector not being fully seated while being put under load that resulted in overheating of the connector's pins, which in turn caused the melting of the plastic housing.

 PCI-SIG, the standards organization responsible for the creation of the 12VHPWR connector, has decided to make changes to the connector's specifications following the failures.

 A class-action lawsuit has been filed against Nvidia over melting 12VHPWR cables which the lawsuit states is "a dangerous product that should not have been sold in its current state".
 The plaintiff who brought the suit claims that Nvidia unjustly enriched itself, violated the product's warranty and engaged in fraud and they are demanding that Nvidia pay damages to affected customers as compensation.
 However, this lawsuit was voluntarily dismissed with prejudice by the plaintiff on March 10, 2023.
 No reason is provided as to why the case was dismissed.

 Following its own investigation and testing, Nvidia officially offered a statement on the melting connectors.
 They determined that the melting connectors are caused by user error from not inserting the 12VHPWR connector properly, causing partial contact.
 They have offered an expedited RMA process for any RTX 4090 affected by the melting connectors.
 PCI-SIG later said in a statement that Nvidia and their partners were still responsible for testing their products to account for user error.

-Despite these claims of user error, a revised connector design intended to address these issues was introduced under the new name 12V-2x6.
+A revised connector design intended to address these issues was introduced under the new name 12V-2x6.

 In February 2024, the U.S. Consumer Product Safety Commission announced a voluntary recall of 12VHPWR adapters made by Cablemod.
 According to the recall filing, 272 reports were filed with about 25,300 units shipped.
 The recall covers adapters using both the initial and the revised 12V-2x6 (CEM 5.1) design.

 It was also reported that the new connectors have a limited lifespan of around 30–40 mating cycles before contact potentially becoming unreliable.

 It has been also noted that the older 6- and 8-pin connectors had substantially larger manufacturer-specified current-carrying capacity in relation to the power limits specified by PCI SIG: